SAP/cloud-mta-build-tool/README.md

 # Multi-Target Application (MTA) Archive Builder

-The MTA command-line archive builder provides a convenient way to bundle an MTA project into an MTAR file (MTA archive).
+The MTA command-line archive builder provides a convenient way to bundle an MTA project into an MTAR file (Multi Target Application aRchive).

 ### Multi-Target Applications